 Most of these visitors will be heading straight to the main tourist hub, known as the Hotel Zone.
-But, for those looking to exploring the real heartbeat of Cancun, you’ll want to check out Downtown Cancun City.
-Considering how easy it is to get around and that most tours will also do pickups from Downtown, staying here also makes lots sense if you’re on a budget.
+But, for those looking to explore the real heartbeat of Cancun, you’ll want to check out Downtown Cancun City.
+Considering how easy it is to get around and that most tours will also do pickups from Downtown, staying here also makes a lot of sense if you’re on a budget.

 In this quick travel guide, I’ll run through 7 things to do in Downtown Cancun to help you plan your visit.
 At the bottom of this post, I’ve also got tips and things to know about visiting the region as well.

 - 7 Best Things to do in Downtown Cancun

 - Best Downtown Cancun Hotels – Where to Stay

 - How to Get from Downtown Cancun to The Hotel Zone

 - More Things to do in the Mayan Riviera

 Safeguard yourself from unforeseen travel mishaps like accidents, cancellations, delays, & loss of personal items.
 HeyMondo offers peace of mind travel insurance for Mexico at super affordable rates with a great app for easy claims management!

 Tip: We Seek Travel readers get 5% OFF travel insurance!